cynthiasystems/CynthiaMachineLearning/CONTRIBUTING.md

 # Contributing to Cynthia Machine Learning

-Thank you for your interest in contributing to the Cynthia Java Client!
+Thank you for your interest in contributing to Cynthia Machine Learning!
 We appreciate your effort and look forward to collaborating with you to improve the project.
 The following guidelines will help you understand the contribution process and ensure a smooth experience for both you and the project maintainers.